dskow/dskow.github.io/_posts/2017-07-15-vs-cross-platform-dev-setup.md

 <img src="https://dskow.github.io/media/image36.png" width="563" height="42" />

 The macbook will contain the emulator for iPhone.
 The emulator should appear and the app.
 To Save a screen shot, select File-&gt;Save ScreenShot.
-Then yous scp to securely copy the file from the macbook to the windows computer.
+Then use scp to securely copy the file from the macbook to the windows computer.
 The command is from windows powershell.
 You will need bash for Windows installed.